mendelsshop/simple_file_logger/README.md

 }
 ```

-or if you want to use the default log level (and save typing 3 characters):
+or if you want to use the default log level (and save typing around 15 characters):

 ```rust
 use simple_file_logger::init_logger;